 - Square Footage: 7,963

-- Current Uses: Recently provided swing space offices for the town, though a long-term use has not been identified.
+- Current Uses: Provided swing space offices for the town.
+No long-term use has been decided.

 - Committee Recommendations: Either put Irwin House to work or consider whether continued maintenance and the contingent liability is warranted.
 Potential use would be relocation of the Board of Educaiton from its leased office space either through a renovation/expansion or replacement, depending on the most cost effective and building appropriate analysis.